Rina Sawayama: 2013–2016: Early career

-2017–2020: Debut EP and Sawayama
+2017–2020: Rina and Sawayama

 In March 2017, her single "Cyber Stockholm Syndrome" premiered on The Fader.
 Sawayama described the genesis of the themes of the track as: "the digital world can offer vital support networks, voices of solidarity, refuge, escape.
 That's what 'Cyber Stockholm Syndrome' is about: pessimism, optimism, anxiety, and freedom."

-In 2017, the singles "Alterlife" and "Tunnel Vision", a duet with Shamir, were released, followed by her debut EP Rina.
+In 2017, the singles "Alterlife" and "Tunnel Vision", a duet with Shamir, were released, followed by her debut EP, Rina.
 Sawayama was then an unsigned artist, and Rina was released independently; she confirmed on Twitter that she worked for two to three years to save money to release the EP.
 The Guardian deemed the EP "bracing and modern", stating that Sawayama had proven "she can shepherd pop into the future, too".
 Pitchfork ranked Rina in its list of best pop and R&B albums of the year.
 In 2018, Sawayama released the single "Valentine" on Valentine's Day.
 The music video for the track "Ordinary Superstar" was released in June 2018.
 In August 2018, Sawayama released the track "Cherry", in which she explores her sexual identity.
 Sawayama embarked on her Ordinary Superstar Tour across the UK, the US and Canada in late 2018.
 In 2019, she performed as the supporting act for Charli XCX's tour across the UK.
+That same year, she acted in the comedy series Turn Up Charlie.